 I do this in three ways:

-Helps to break through all the NOISE, on LinkedIn, to reach your ideal client without creating loads of content or breaking the bank on ads.
+Helps to break through all the NOISE, on LinkedIn, to reach your ideal client and be seen during these uncertain times.

 Once you have ideal clients, I then mentor you to convert more of them to clients.

 Traffic, leads and sales are working well.
 This is great.
 Now time to work on building the systems and team to handle it, I mentor you to get the results in a way which suits your lifestyle.

 Having a major health challenge gave me the gift of putting my lifestyle first.
 I help coaches and consultants to do the same, no matter how they came to the conclusion that working for themselves doing something they love is more important than the grind of working in a job.

 I have worked with 257 clients to get more revenue, drawings and work less hours.